Easy Crispy Waffles

 5Whisk the milk mixture into the dry ingredients until only small lumps are left.
 Switch to a rubber spatula and gently fold in the whipped egg whites.

-6Set the batter aside for five to ten minutes while preparing the waffle iron.
+6Set the batter aside for 10 to 20 minutes while preparing the waffle iron.

 7Heat the waffle iron to the highest heat setting.